-According to the Substance Abuse and Mental Health Services Administration, about 14.5 million adults in the United States had alcohol use disorder in 2019.
+You’re not alone in wanting to make this change.
+According to the Substance Abuse and Mental Health Services Administration, more than 14 million adults in the United States struggled with drinking problems in 2019.
 If you’re among those seeking change, you’re not alone, and these books on sobriety can be powerful allies in your journey.

 Top 10 Books on Sobriety to Aid Your Recovery